borisdiakur/memoize-fs/README.md

 #### serialize

 memoize-fs tries to serialize the arguments of the memoized function in order to create a hash which is used as the name of the cache file to be stored or retrieved.
+The hash is created from the serialized arguments, the function body and the [salt](https://github.com/borisdiakur/memoize-fs#salt) (if provided as an option).
-If you want memoize-fs to use a custom key instead of letting it serialize the arguments, you can pass the key in the serialize option to memoize:
+If you want memoize-fs to use a custom key instead of letting it serialize the arguments, you can pass the key in the `serialize` option to memoize-fs:

 ```javascript
 memoize.fn(fun, { serialize: 'foobar'}).then(...